kervi/doc/source/signals.rst

 It is not possible to use direct linking if the two values that should be connected are in different processes or maybe on different devices/computers.
-In this situation it is possible use utilize the buildin inter process communication system in Kervi.
+In this situation it is possible use utilize the builtin inter process communication system in Kervi.

 In the snippet below the link is done by passing the id of the sensor in the call to link_to.